• Skip to main content

 Luke never met Jesus, as far as we can tell.
 But he got his information like a news reporter does: “I’ve carefully researched what happened since it all started” (Luke 1:3).

 The book sounds like something a medical doc would write.
 Of the Bible’s four accounts of the life of Jesus (Matthew, Mark, and John are the other three), Luke gives us the most detailed report about the birth of Jesus.
-Luke is also the only one who reported Jesus’ story about a good Samaritan man who gave medical treatment to a Jewish man who had gotten mugged on the badlands road between Jerusalem and Jericho.
+Luke is also the only one who reported Jesus’s story about a good Samaritan man who gave medical treatment to a Jewish man who had gotten mugged on the badlands road between Jerusalem and Jericho.

 Writer

 Anonymous.
-Early Christian writers say Luke wrote this book along with it’s sequel, the Book of Acts.
+Early Christian writers say Luke wrote this book along with its sequel, the book of Acts.
 Luke, who wasn’t Jewish, traveled with the apostle Paul on mission trips.
 Paul said Luke was a dearly loved doctor (Colossians 4:14).
 He may also have been the only non-Jew to write anything that ended up in the Bible.

 Timeline